Monkey Raptor and Port Raptor are blogs made by MonkeyRaptor ⬅️ Notice how peculiar this lad is.

 About the multi-language hiccups, I hope that won't be an inconvenience.
 Rather, a great way to broaden our linguistic knowledge in a drunk-controlled presentation. 🍻

-Sharing a name with Johan Paul van Limburg Stirum — statesman, Governor-General, and the OG "JP" who ran Java before it was a programming language, then popped over to Britain to teach the English how to pronounce Dutch without choking.
+Sharing a name with Johan Paul van Limburg Stirum — statesman, Governor-General, and the OG "JP" who ran Java before it was a programming language, then popped over to Britain to teach the English how to pronounce "Dutch" without choking.

 Johan Paul, graaf van Limburg Stirum would either chuckle in his velvet armchair or have me exiled to the Pacific.
 Usually both.